Short Term Rentals / Vacation Rentals

 Short Term Rental (STR) / Vacation Rental Permit Update – April 2021

-As of January 21, 2021, the table below contains a breakdown of short term rental (STR) / Vacation Rental permits that have been issued and permits that remain available for non-owner occupied homes.
-There are 17 permits available in the coastal and 19 non-costal zone permits available.
+As of March 30, 2021, the table below contains a breakdown of short term rental (STR) / Vacation Rental permits that have been issued and permits that remain available for non-owner occupied homes.
 Permits are issued on a first come, first served basis.
+Existing permit holders cannot transfer permits to new owners.
+If you are an existing permit holder and selling your home, please contact the Planning Department to cancel your permit.
 Please click here to see a map showing properties within the coastal zone versus properties outside of the coastal zone.

 |Non-Owner Occupied Short-Term Rental Permits:|